 Public events on March 28th and 29th

-there, and here at home?
+From 2011-12, students at 11 universities around the country asked: what can GTMO’s history tell us about what’s happening now – there, and here at home?
 They dug through historical archives; talked to people who worked there, lived there, were detained there, or advocated for those who were; and explored how GTMO relates to issues, people, and places in their own community.

 Their work is now part of a national, traveling exhibition, which the students collectively curated - including students in Rutgers' Professor Andy Urban's Cultural Heritage and Preservation Studies program course on Guantánamo in spring 2012.
 The exhibit opens in the Douglass Library Atrium on February 18 and will close on March 29.

 The Libraries are pleased to cosponsor two public events connected to the exhibition:

 Poetic Justice: The Shades of Guantánamo